STTLab/NosoGraph/example/demo-kit/README.md

 A small, self-contained bundle for **demoing the NosoGraph knowledge graph** without running the pipeline or hosting the reference databases.
-Load the pre-built CSVs into Neo4j and explore two real, de-identified clinical *Chryseobacterium indologenes* isolates (**sample_01**, **sample_02**) that tie a patient's clinical context — comorbidities, admission, labs, antibiotic susceptibility — to the sequenced isolate and its resistance genotype.
+Load the pre-built CSVs into Neo4j and explore two real, de-identified clinical *Chryseobacterium indologenes* isolates (**sample_01**, **sample_02**) that tie a patient's clinical context e.g. comorbidities, admission, labs, antibiotic susceptibility to the sequenced isolate and its resistance genotype.

 The kit exercises all three NosoGraph layers end to end:

-1. **Clinical terminology** — SNOMED CT concepts (disorders, findings, clinical history, devices).
+1. **Clinical terminology:** SNOMED CT concepts (disorders, findings, clinical history, devices).
-2. **Patient & clinical metadata** — patients, admissions, wards, specimens, samples, MIC/AST and
-   CBC lab results, antibiotics.
+2. **Patient & clinical metadata:** patients, admissions, wards, specimens, samples, MIC/AST and CBC lab results, antibiotics.
-3. **Microbiology & genomics** — the sequenced isolate, its genome assembly, and AMR genes.
+3. **Microbiology & genomics:** the sequenced isolate, its genome assembly, and AMR genes.

 ## Contents